AymanSulaiman/stallion-statistics-dashboard/README.md

   2. Create an interactive Map that uses longitude and latitude for track location in North America.

-  3. Present important race variables in easy-to-read charts.4.Use our understanding of key race variables to help deduce which horse will have the best chances of winning.
+  3. Present important race variables in easy-to-read charts.
+  4. Use our understanding of key race variables to help deduce which horse will have the best chances of winning.

 What are our sources of Data?